-Country of origin: India, most notably the Marwar region
+Country of origin: India, specifically the Marwar (or Jodhpur) region